Who Is Eligible to Receive a COVID-19 Booster Shot Right Now?May 23, 2022 - Katie McCallum

 - Has advanced or untreated HIV infection

-Q: Is it important for your third shot or booster to match the original vaccine you received?
+Q: Is it important for your booster to match the original vaccine you received?
 Or can you mix and match?

-Dr. Sostman: The CDC studied what happened when certain people were given a third dose of an mRNA vaccine.
+Dr. Sostman: The CDC studied what happened when certain people were given an additional dose of COVID-19 vaccine.
 The symptoms reported were consistent with previous doses and the intensity of the symptoms was mostly mild or moderate.
-If anything, the reactions to the third dose were a little bit milder.
+If anything, the reactions to the additional dose were a little bit milder.